-(2) For the executive officers, includes the net number of shares of Common Stock issuable upon exercise of vested SARs.
+(1) For the executive officers, includes the net number of shares of Common Stock issuable upon exercise of vested SARs.
 Following vesting, each SAR is exercisable for a number of shares of Common Stock having a value equal to the increase in value of a share of Common Stock from the date the SAR was granted through the date of exercise.
 For purposes of this table, the net number of shares of Common Stock issuable upon exercise has been calculated using the NYSE closing price for a share of Common Stock on December 31, 2015, which was \$96.07.

-(3) Consists of holdings of those directors and executive officers who continue to serve in such positions as of February 29, 2016 and, therefore, excludes holdings of Messrs.
+(2) Consists of holdings of those directors and executive officers who continue to serve in such positions as of February 29, 2016, and, therefore, excludes holdings of Messrs.
 Adams, Bellemare and Darnis.
 This line includes holdings of eight current executive officers in addition to those required to be listed by name in this table.
-A complete list of UTC's current executive officers is included in the Company's Annual Report on Form 10-K for 2015.